-Sega Genesis / Mega Drive 1 RGB
+Sega Genesis / Mega Drive 1 RGB Bypass

 Genesis / Mega Drive 1 consoles do not require a modification for RGB-output, simply a cable.
 This page is an “experts-only” page that shows how to bypass the Genesis’ internal RGB amp with a different one.
 All details are below, but this mod requires you to make irreversible modifications to your Genesis system.
 Beginner and intermediate modders should not try this mod!

 Tools / Parts Needed:

 You’ll need a few tools for this mod (more info on the tools can be found in the tools section):

 – Genesis RGB Bypass board

-– Excellent soldering
+– Excellent soldering skills.

 – Philips head screwdriver